FredKSchott/snowpack/README.md

 </p>

 <p align="center">
-   <strong>Snowpack</strong><br/>Install npm packages to run directly in the browser.
+   <strong>Snowpack</strong><br/> Build web applications with less tooling and 10x faster iteration.
 No bundler required.
 </p>

 ```bash
 npm install --save-dev snowpack
 ```

-- Build your web application with less tooling and 10x faster iteration.
-- Snowpack removes the need for a bundler (Webpack, Parcel, Rollup) in your web app build process.
-- Instead of bundling your app on every change, just run Snowpack once (right after `npm install`).
+1. Instead of bundling on every change, just run Snowpack **once** right after `npm install`.
+2. Snowpack re-installs your dependencies as single JS files to a new `web_modules/` directory. **Snowpack never touches your source code.**
-- Write your application code, import those dependencies via an ESM `import`, and then run it all instantly in the browser.
+3. Build your app, import those dependencies via an ESM `import`, and then run it all in the browser.
+4. Skip the bundle step and see your changes reflected in the browser immediately after hitting save.
+5. Keep using your favorite web frameworks and build tools!
+Babel & TypeScript supported.

 **💁 More info at the official [Snowpack website ➞](https://snowpack.dev)**